-The soil conditions at the location of the proposed new streets at Redbird Ranch, Phase 2, Units 2M-1 & 2M-4 in San Antonio, Texas were obtained from drilling / excavating nine borings & test pits to depths of 3 to 12 feet.
-Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the boring and test pits.
+The soil conditions at the location of the proposed new streets at D. Rakowitz Subdivision, Units 1 & 2 in San Antonio, Texas were obtained by drilling 11 borings to a depth of 12 feet each.
+Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-- The subsurface soils at the boring & test pit locations primarily consist of brown clays, dark brown clays, tan clays to light tan calcareous clays, tan calcareous clays, light tan marl, and light tan limestone with caliche and gravel. - The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 1 1⁄2 to 3 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections. - Cut and fill information is not available for our review at this time.
-Based on the soils encountered in the boring & test pits, Brown Clay or Calcareous Clay or Marl / Limestone subgrades are anticipated. - At the time of construction, if the final street subgrade consists of material other than encountered in our boring & test pits, the recommendations may have to be revised. - Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the boring or test pits at the time of drilling / excavation.
+- The project is primarily underlain by dark brown clays, brown clays, and tan clays with some gravel. - The results of our exploration, laboratory testing, and engineering evaluation indicate the underlying clays at this site are highly plastic in character.
+Potential vertical movements on the order of 4 1⁄2 to 5 1⁄2 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
+Cut and fill information is not available for our review at this time. - Based on the field and laboratory test results, the final street subgrade may be in the Clay areas.
+The pavement subgrade should be observed and verified at the time of construction. - At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
+Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the borings at the time of drilling.